 Maximizing the potential of young talent

 Convinced that recent and future graduates represent the future of the Group, BNP Paribas is counting on their talent to maintain its edge in the market.
 As it works to build the future of banking, the Group is now putting in place HR measures designed to attract future talent.
-The Graduate Programs are one example: these recruiting programs allow selected candidates to join several operational functions for 18 months, while benefiting from personalized HR support.
+The Graduate Programs (unavailable link) are one example: these recruiting programs allow selected candidates to join several operational functions for 18 months, while benefiting from personalized HR support.

 For BNP Paribas, the programs pursue two main goals: